ASK A JOURNALIST OFFICE HOURS

 Upcoming Schedule

-Editor in Residence: Melissa A. Sullivan
+Editor in Residence: Jamil Smith

-Work with Melissa
+Work with JAMIL

-March 6, 2025 at 5 pm ET - Register here: Edit Like a Pro
+November 6, 2025 at 5 pm ET - Register here: Edit like a Pro

-March 13, 2025 at 5 pm ET - Register here: Pitch for Success
+November 13, 2025 at 5 pm ET - Register here: Pitch for Success

-March 20, 2025 at 5 pm ET - Register here: Edit Like a Pro
+November 20, 2025 at 5 pm ET - Register here: Edit like a Pro

-March 27, 2025 at 5 pm ET - Register here: Pitch for Success
+December 4, 2025 at 5 pm ET - Register here: Pitch for Success

 • Get invaluable feedback on how to make your op-ed drafts extra powerful and persuasive.
 Our Editor in Residence reviews the structural elements of an op-ed, live edits a few drafts and answers your questions about form, content, and anything else writing-related.
 Our Editor in Residence also offers strategic thinking on where and how they might pitch each piece.